Evergreen Hits of Kishore Kumar – His Top 50 Bollywood songs

 38. Roop Tera Mastana from Aradhana –Sharmila Tagore and Rajesh Khanna were paired for the first time in Aradhana and this seducing song too hot to handle, established them as the leading pair of Bollywood in the early 1970s.
 Very soon, a couple of hits back to back aside Mumtaz made her top co-star of Rajesh Khanna as well.
 The mesmerizing songs of Aradhana composed by S. D. Burman became trendsetter and after that Kumar’s voice became a permanent fixture for Khanna.
 The song also gave Kishore Kumar his first Filmfare award.
 The song featuring Rajesh Khanna and Sharmila Tagore is extremely hot, and the sizzling song with 3 ½ minutes duration was filmed in a single shot.
 Have a look at this list of 16 films where S. D and Kishore’s work together.
 Manohari Singh played the saxophone, Homi Mullan played the duggi and the legendary Kersi Lord played the accordion for this iconic song.

 39. Sama Hai Suhana Suhana from Ghar Ghar Ki Kahani – Rakesh Roshan is the only familiar face in this less-known film.
 It’s just Kishore’s sensuous and magical voice in Sama Hai Suhana Suhan, for which Ghar Ghar Ki Kahani is remembered for.
+We can watch Jalal Agha sync-lip to Kishore’s voice with a guitar in hand.
 Definitely Sama Hai is one of the finest romantic solo tracks ever sung by this legendary singer!
 Music was composed by Kalyanji Anandji.

 40. Tere Bina Zindagi Se from Aandhi – The movie remained in controversies during Emergency Period for all wrong seasons and was banned in India.
 Tere Bina Zindagi and Tum Aa Gaye Ho are the popular duet of Kishore Kumar and Lata Mangeshkar from this film.
 R. D’s compositions from Amar Prem, Aandhi and Parichay always stood against heavy criticisms for incorporating western tunes and musical instruments in Indian music, which adopted semi-classical style in the era.